California Public Records Act: Changes to Act

 Open government advocates and several California newspapers came out strongly against the measure.
 Jim Ewert, general counsel of the California Newspaper Publisher's Association, called the move "the worst assault on the public's right to know I have seen in my 18 years of doing this."
 Several newspapers, including the Oakland Tribune, Fresno Bee, and Visalia Times-Delta, published editorials against the changes.

 Because of the outcry from the media, state leaders backed down within the week and reversed the changes.
 The Assembly passed a measure to revoke that provision in the budget bill, which Jerry Brown signed into law.

-In September 2013 the legislature approved a constitutional amendment proposal, authored by state senator Mark Leno, which would incorporate the Public Records Act into the California State Constitution.
+In September 2013, the legislature approved a constitutional amendment proposal, authored by state senator Mark Leno, which would incorporate the Public Records Act into the California State Constitution.
 The amendment clarifies that local governments must comply with requests for publicly available documents, and requires local governments to pay the costs of those requests in full.
 The proposed amendment went to the voters for approval in June 2014, and was passed with 61.8% of the vote.

 In 2018, the legislature enacted SB 1421, which went into effect on January 1, 2019.
 The law provides that public records are not confidential if they pertain to an incident in which police discharged a firearm at a person, an incident in which police use of force resulted in death or great bodily injury, an incident in which police committed sexual assault against a member of the public, or sustained findings of police dishonesty.
 SB 1421 also sets relatively short timelines for withholding such records during a criminal investigation or criminal enforcement proceeding.

+In 2021, Assemblymember Chau proposed a bill, AB 473 (Chau), to carry out the recommended recodification.
+Alongside, he presented a companion bill, AB 474 (Chau), to bring about the associated revisions.
+Both these bills were successfully passed, as seen in 2021 Cal.
+Stat. chs.
+614, 615.
+However, a few of the associated revisions were invalidated by substantive bills that impacted the same code sections.
+These cancelled revisions have been reintroduced in the Legislature, evident in SB 1380 (Committee on Judiciary).

+On January 1, 2023, the California Public Records Act was officially recodified from §6250-§6270.5 to §7920-§7931 of the government code as part of the newly added Division 10 of Title 1: Access to Public Records.